From UV-bright Galaxies to Early Disks: the Importance of Turbulent Star Formation in the Early Universe: Results

 Interestingly, even though the average values of \emph{local} $\epsff$ are small, the \emph{global} depletion times are short owing to very high densities of star-forming gas at these early times: $\langle \nsf \rangle \sim 10^3\text{--}10^4\cc$.
 For example, the depletion time of molecular gas is 100--300 Myr, or a factor of 10 shorter than observed for typical local star-forming galaxies, implying that the galaxy is in the starburst regime.

-The simulation also exhibits a non-trivial relation between molecular and star-forming gas reservoirs.
-In our simulation, the two are modeled independently: molecular gas is modeled using a non-equilibrium chemical network coupled with the self-consistent transfer of UV radiation, while star-forming gas is modeled based on the predicted distribution of turbulent energy on unresolved scales (see Section~\ref{sec:methods}).
+The simulation also exhibits a nontrivial relation between molecular and star-forming gas reservoirs.
+In our simulation, the two are modeled independently: molecular gas is modeled using a nonequilibrium chemical network coupled with the self-consistent transfer of UV radiation, while star-forming gas is modeled based on the predicted distribution of turbulent energy on unresolved scales (see Section~\ref{sec:methods}).
 As Figure~\ref{fig:Mgas-tdep} shows, before the disk formation, the two are decoupled \citep[see also][]{glover12a,glover12b}.
-This decoupling results from the inefficient formation of molecular gas in low-metalicity environments and the rapid dispersal of molecular regions by feedback before the gas has time to become molecular \citep{polzin23}.
-This leads to significantly lower amounts and shorter depletion times of molecular gas compared to star-forming gas before the disk is in place.
+This decoupling results from the inefficient formation of molecular gas in low-metallicity environments and the rapid dispersal of molecular regions by feedback before the gas has time to become molecular \citep{polzin23}.
+Star-forming gas, on the other hand, forms on local dynamical timescales, on which gas density increases and local turbulent velocity decreases, resulting in gas reaching low $\avir \propto \sigma^2/\rho$.
+These dynamical timescales are significantly shorter than the long timescales of molecular gas formation in low-metallicity environments.
+These effects lead to significantly lower amounts and shorter depletion times of molecular gas compared to star-forming gas before the disk is in place.\footnote{At very early times, $z \sim 20$, the amount of star-forming gas seemingly exceeds the total amount of the ISM gas in the top panel.
+This is an artifact of the specific choice of the thresholds used to designate the ISM ($n > 0.1\cc$) and star-forming gas ($\epsff > 10^{-5}$).
+At these early times, turbulent velocities did not have enough time to develop, resulting in $\epsff > 10^{-5}$ in diffuse gas.
+Note, however, that this diffuse gas does not contribute significantly to the total star formation due to its very long freefall times, with typical star formation proceeding at $n \sim 100\cc$ and $\epsff \sim 0.2\text{--}1\%$ (see Figure~\ref{fig:sfh}).
+The total amount of such actively star-forming gas is small compared to the total gas with $n > 0.1\cc$.}

-After disk formation, molecular and star-forming gas become strongly correlated as is also observed for typical local star-forming galaxies, as manifested in a near-linear relation between molecular gas and SFR surface densities \citep[e.g.,][]{wong02,leroy13,bolatto17}.
-Given that molecular and star-forming gas reflect distinct states of the ISM gas, this correlation implies that the gas distribution evolves near-self-similarly, such that the fractions of gas in the molecular (i.e., dense and self-shielded) and star-forming (i.e., low $\avir$) states change synchronously.
+After disk formation, the amounts of molecular and star-forming gas become strongly correlated as is also observed for typical local star-forming galaxies, as manifested in a near-linear relation between molecular gas and SFR surface densities \citep[e.g.,][]{wong02,leroy13,bolatto17}.
+Given that molecular and star-forming gas reflect distinct states of the ISM gas, this correlation implies that the gas distribution evolves near-self-similarly, such that the total fractions of gas in the molecular (i.e., dense and self-shielded) and star-forming (i.e., low $\avir$) states change synchronously, even though these phases do not necessarily coincide spatially (see Section~\ref{sec:discussion:H2} for further discussion).
+Also, note that the fact that the amounts of molecular and star-forming gas in Figure~\ref{fig:Mgas-tdep} coincide within a factor of $\sim$2 should be interpreted with caution as the total star-forming mass is sensitive to the choice of the $\epsff$ threshold that defines this gas ($\epsff > 10^{-5}$ in our case).